xiongnemo/SonicLair.Cli/README.md

    <img src="./logo.svg">
 </p>

-## An album-centered subsonic client for Xbox and the Terminal
+## An album-centered subsonic client for the Terminal

-SonicLair.NET is a minimal, album-centered music client for subsonic compatible music servers built using .net Core 6 and UWP, designed to run on Xbox and the terminal (Windows, Linux and macOS).
+SonicLair.Cli is a terminal music client for subsonic compatible music servers built using .net Core 6, designed to run in the terminal (Windows, Linux and macOS).

 ## Features